mindaugasbarysas/bashwithnails/docs/man.md

 #### Functions
 `dependencies::depends($module)` - assures that $module is loaded or dies honorably having exhausted all means of loading said module.

 `dependencies::register_module($module)` - notes that $module is loaded, but $module should ask for it itself by calling this function.
-If $module does not do that, it will get loaded again and again.
-It is possible for $some_other_module to say "hey, i'm $module, register me ::dependencies!", and dependencies will do that.
-It's not its' job to judge and assign roles.
+It is optional, as `dependencies` will register the module after loading it.
+It is possible, however, for $some_other_module to say "hey, i'm $module, register me ::dependencies!", and dependencies will do that.
+The consequences, though, might not be that nice.

 ### core/packager